hapax/hapax.github.io/assets/simple-physics.md

 problem in real life, remember that you can make your web of facts dramatically larger using Google!

-*Nonlinearity.* Another failure mode is "nonlinearity" in a Fermi problem.
+*Nonlinearity.* Another failure mode is "nonlinearity".
-(I was first alerted to this by
+(I first learned about this in
 [lukeprog's nice introduction to Fermi estimates](https://www.lesswrong.com/posts/PsEppdvgRisz5xAHG/fermi-estimates).)
-Our method of factorising the guess assumes that subestimates are (a) independent and (b) multiplied to give the final answer.
+Our method of factorising assumes that subestimates are (a) independent and (b) multiply to give the final answer.
 Assumption (a) can easily fail.
-For instance, in our energy usage calculation, we assumed that average power usage was independent of population.
+For instance, in our electricity calculation, we assumed that average power usage was independent of population.
 But average power usage tends to be [lower](https://www.eia.gov/consumption/residential/)